0xAX/asm/content/asm_6.md

         mov rdi, buffer_1
 ;; Parse the floating-point values from the input buffer.
 _parse_first_float_vector:
-        ;; Initialize the rsi register with the pointer which will point to the place where ;; the strtod(3) will finish its work. mov rsi, end_buffer_1
+        ;; Initialize the rsi register with the pointer which points to the place where ;; the strtod(3) will finish its work. mov rsi, end_buffer_1
-        ;; Call the strtod(3) to conver floating-point value from the input buffer to double. call strtod
+        ;; Call the strtod(3) to convert a floating-point value from the input buffer to double representation. call strtod
         ;; Preserve the pointer to the next floating-point value from the input buffer ;; in the rax register.
         mov rax, [end_buffer_1]
         ;; Check whether it is the end of the input string. cmp rax, rdi
-        ;; Proceed with the second vector if we reached the end of the first. je _read_second_float_vector
+        ;; Proceed with the second vector if we reached the end of the first vector. je _read_second_float_vector
         ;; Store the reference to the beginning of the buffer where we will store ;; our double values to the rdx register.